 Walk Directions

-Stand with your back to the George and Dragon pub (1) and walk up the road to your right.
+Stand with your back to the green George and Dragon sign (1) and walk up the road to your right.
 This is Pen y Graig Road.
 Pass the “Poppy Field” cul-de-sac to your right.
 As you walk uphill along the road, you will pass the Rocko (2) on your left, a sculpture commemorating Brymbo’s recent industrial past.

 You can stop here and look behind you at the stunning views over the Cheshire Plain (see main image).